 The exception to Outfield Players

-When an outfield player is injured they must leave the field of play before they can be allowed back into play.
-For a goalkeeper, they can stay off the field.
+When an outfield player is injured, they must leave the field before being allowed back into play.
+Goalkeepers can stay off the field.

 Handling the Ball Outside of the Box

-If the goalkeeper handles the ball outside fo the box it will result in a freekick and a caution if;
+If the goalkeeper handles the ball outside of the box, it will result in a freekick and a caution if;

 - Yellow card – if the handball stops a promising attack

-- Red card – if the goalkeeper stops and obvious goalscoring opportunity
+- Red card – if the goalkeeper stops and there is an obvious goalscoring opportunity

 If the goalkeeper throws the ball directly into the opponents’ goal, a goal kick is awardedIFAB

-If the goalkeeper handles the ball when not allowed and indirect freekick is given and no caution is givenIFAB
+If the goalkeeper handles the ball when not allowed an indirect freekick is given and no caution is givenIFAB

-An indirect free-kick was awarded to the other team just yards from the mouth of the goal.
-They scored on the free-kick and we were knocked out of the tournament.
-A box is a dangerous place and it is important that constant and clear communication is kept between the goalie and their defenders when the ball is in or around the box.
+A box is a dangerous place, and constant and clear communication must be kept between the goalie and their defenders when the ball is in or around the box.

 “When the ball is kicked, the defending goalkeeper must have at least part of one-foot touching, or in line with, the goal line.”IFAB

-- Touching the posts or crossbar prior to the kick is also prohibited
+- Touching the posts or crossbar before the kick is also prohibited

 - The goalkeeper must not move off the line until the penalty is taken